-10. For the remaining tax treaty that does not contain the equivalent of Article 25(3), first sentence, of the OECD Model Tax Convention (OECD, 2017a) and that will not be modified by the Multilateral Instrument, Guernsey reported during stage 1 that although it contacted the relevant treaty partner to discuss the possibility of amending the treaty to comply with the Action 14 Minimum Standard, this partner declined Guernsey's proposal to amend the treaty.
-Taking this into account there are no treaties left for which bilateral modifications are possible.

-11. Guernsey reported it will seek to include Article 25(3), first sentence, of the OECD Model Tax Convention (OECD, 2017a) in all of its future tax treaties.
+- 7. Guernsey reported that for the tax treaty that does not contain the equivalent of Article 25(3), first sentence, of the OECD Model Tax Convention and that will not be modified by the Multilateral Instrument, it intends to update it via bilateral negotiations with a view to be compliant with element A.1.
+In this regard, Guernsey reported that it contacted the relevant treaty partner to discuss the possibility of amending the treaty to comply with the Action 14 Minimum Standard.
+Guernsey reported that this partner declined Guernsey's proposal to amend the treaty.
+Taking this into account there are no treaties left for which bilateral modifications are possible. - 8.
+In addition, Guernsey reported it will seek to include Article 25(3), first sentence, of the OECD Model Tax Convention in all of its future tax treaties.